 - Firmly double-tap your screen.

-What to do when your Fitbit is stuck in water lock
+What to do when your Fitbit is stuck in water lock or swim mode

 If you weren’t swimming, showering, or engaging in other water sports and your Fitbit automatically went into water lock, try pressing the side button(s.)
 Try pressing the button(s) once.
 If that doesn’t work, press the button(s) twice quickly and consecutively.
+Some readers found they needed to quickly tap the side button 5 times.

 If you finished your water activities and you’re unable to get it out of its water lock, you aren’t alone!
 Here are some of the tips that worked for us.